-- Indirectly related to the system, rain chances will increase across South Florida as tropical moisture moves back into the region Thursday. - Widespread rainfall totals of 2-3" are expected across Southeast Florida and the Florida Keys.
-Localized totals could be 4-6". - Due to ongoing drought conditions, significant or widespread flooding is not expected. - Some brief periods of minor street flooding in urban and low-lying areas is possible. - Frequent lightning, gusty winds, and waterspouts are also possible in the stronger showers and storms. - Breezy conditions are possible outside of thunderstorms. - The rip current risk will likely remain high at Atlantic beaches into this weekend.
+- Indirectly related to the system, rain chances will continue to increase over the Peninsula through Friday before tapering this weekend. - Widespread rainfall totals of 2-3" are expected across Southeast Florida and the Florida Keys.
+Localized totals could be 4-6". - Due to ongoing drought conditions, significant or widespread flooding is not expected. - Some brief periods of minor street flooding in urban and low-lying areas is possible. - Frequent lightning, gusty winds, and waterspouts are also possible in the stronger showers and storms. - Windy conditions are possible outside of thunderstorms-gusts of 25-40 mph possible in the Peninsula. - The rip current risk will likely remain high at Atlantic beaches into this weekend.

-The next tropics packet will be issued Thursday morning.
+The next tropics packet will be issued Friday morning.
+If significant changes occur with this afternoon's outlook, then another packet will be issued this afternoon.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.